steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

       If you are testing within AWS infrastructure, it MUST be a different region.
 * `B5`:  third-party store.
   - SHOULD: Use Google GCS as documented in [third party stores](./third-party.html).
   - MAY: Any other third party store you can access.
+Ideally one with bulk delete support, which google's S3 endpoint lacks.
+This is needed to verify regressions related to MD-5 signing of bulk deletes haven't failed.

 Testing with a least one third-party store is critical, as is an S3 Express store.
 Ideally, test with multiple third-party stores.